-- Hold for a full breath, constructing your glutes and hamstrings.
+Step 3: Hold for a full breath, contracting your glutes and hamstrings.

 This exercise ups the intensity of glute bridges by requiring additional hip extension and loading your posterior chain with weights.

-- Raise and lower your hips towards the floor, reaching the top position where your thighs are parallel to the ground for each rep. Lower your hips back toward the floor before bringing them back up again.
+Step 3: Raise your hips up until you reach the top position, where your thighs are parallel to the ground for each rep. Lower your hips back toward the floor before bringing them back up again.

 Split squats are great for strengthening your lower body, core, and spinal extensor muscles, and this variation, which elevates your rear foot, increases the activation of your hamstrings.
 Because it’s a unilateral exercise, the Bulgarian split squat requires coordination and balance, while also placing a greater demand on your muscles, so it’s a really effective move to add to your lineup on leg day.